pdehaye/pdehaye.github.io/src/posts/moocs-as-inventions-chals14.rst

    <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
    </center>

 Now adding this to my reading list, since in fact he seems to talk a lot about mathematics too!
+It was also good to meet `J&ouml;rg Pareigis <http://jorg.pareigis.se/>`_, a fellow `#ccourses participant <>`_.

 Two quick mementos for myself: